liangkunn/Medical-Image-Segmentation-and-Re-coloriazation/README.md

 # Medical-Image-Segmentation-and-Re-coloriazation
-A simple segmentation and re-colorization task using UNET architecture
+A simple segmentation and re-colorization task using UNET architecture \t Data is a zip file, MedImg
-\\
-Data is a zip file, MedImg